 Rats lick themselves as a means of self-grooming, which is something they do when they are happy, content, and comfortable.
 An anxious rat would not groom itself because it would be in a prone position while doing so.

-A rat won’t try to groom a human, but if your rat sits on you while grooming, it is a very good sign that they are comfortable in your presence.
+If your rat sits on you while grooming, it is a very good sign that they are comfortable in your presence.
 Not only do they not perceive you as a threat, but they may see you as a protector.
+They may even attempt to groom you since they consider you part of their rat pack.

 Scent marking is common in the animal kingdom.
 A lot of species mark their scent as a means of marketing their territory or their possessions and as a means of being able to locate a place again.